Is financial stress killing work productivity? Financial stress and job performance go hand-in-hand

 Implementing workplace financial wellness programs

-To combat the effects of financial stress, forward-thinking companies are now offering financial wellness programs as an employee benefit.
+To combat the effects of financial stress, forward-thinking companies are now offering financial wellness initiatives as an employee benefit.
 These programs incorporate:

 This focus on financial wellness at work demonstrates an employer’s commitment to health and work-life balance.
 Employees appreciate the resources to improve their financial literacy and the sense of stability these programs promote.
 As a result, organizations find that financial wellness programs increase employee productivity, engagement, and loyalty while reducing stress and absenteeism.